mats-bb/DataAnalysis-OLTP-DWH/README.md

 There is not very much to say about the actual creation of the database.
 The ERD is complete, just follow the recipe.
 The [DDL](sql/operations_DDL.sql) for the operations database.
 Don't worry about the cascades, I've deliberately kept them as they were a part of the process.
 Do be careful in a real environment though!

 ## 4. Scraping the data
 The data scraping process was way more involved, using browser dev tools to inspect the HTML of each webpage to get the actual data.
 Product data was the target here, and I chose to focus on computer parts only.
 The process simply described, extract the URL for each product and extract the relevant data from these URLs HTML.
 This was a lengthy process, and a lot of debugging and manual labour had to be done finding the correct HTML elements and writing the actual code for it.
-Ultimately though, this would be a one-time operation.
+Ultimately though, scraping the data would be a one-time operation.

 ## 5. Generating data
 Next I needed some data for the customers and their orders.
+I will not go into the details here,
 ## 6. ETL
 ## 7. Building the data warehouse
 ## 8. Generating data